coolxeo/docker_elk_stack/README.md

 ##FEATURES SO FAR:
-1) CI and CD with Travis, Code climate and Firebase, plus code climate it's integrated with github issues so he will automatically create a github issue when quality of code decreased after a PR
+1) CI and CD with Travis, Code climate and Firebase, plus code climate it's integrated with github issues so you can create a github issue when quality of code decreased after a PR in 1 click

 2) Scaffolding of angular client done with Yeoman (default angular generator)